Academic Credit

 Definition of a Credit Hour

-Credit Hour (34 CFR 600.2 Definitions): A credit hour is an amount of work represented in intended learning outcomes and verified by evidence of student achievement that is an institutionally established equivalency that reasonably approximates not less than—
+For purposes of the application of this policy and in accord with federal regulations, a credit hour is an amount of work represented in intended learning outcomes and verified by evidence of student achievement that is an institutionally established equivalency that reasonably approximates:

 Modes of Delivery

-1. Face-to-Face (“traditional”): A face-to-face course, also called “traditional” course, is a course that meets regularly on the main campus or at an off-campus educational site and may be supplemented with educational technology, including Internet-based technology, to enhance student learning.
+- In-Person: An in-person course, also called “traditional” or "face-to-face" course, is a course that meets regularly on the main campus or at an off-campus educational site and may be supplemented with educational technology, including Internet-based technology, to enhance student learning.

-2. E-learning: An e-learning course is one which is fully online and completely delivered over the web with no in-class requirements.
-In this model, there is no physical classroom assigned although a professor may opt for students to meet for a proctored examination or course orientation, taking into account that some students are remote and unable to come to the UWF campus.
+- E-learning: An e-learning course is one that is fully online and completely delivered over the web with no in-class requirements.
+In this model, there is no physical classroom assigned, although a professor may opt for students to meet for a proctored examination or course orientation, taking into account that some students are remote and unable to come to the University campus.
 Accommodations will be made for such students.

-3. Hybrid/Blended: A hybrid/blended course is one in which a combination of strategies are used in a distance environment.
+- Hybrid/Blended: A hybrid/blended course is one in which a combination of strategies is used in a distance environment.
 A classroom will be assigned for hybrid students, but there will be reduced time spent in the classroom.
-Components of the course may include asynchronous online delivery, video or web conferencing or some other technological media for out of class time.
+Components of the course may include asynchronous online delivery, video or web conferencing, or some other technological media for out-of-class time.
 Students will not only need to be able to get to class for in-class meetings, but also are required to have access to the Internet for web-based class meetings.
 This model works especially well if trying to utilize classroom space to the fullest.
 This is a very convenient approach for storing class materials, emailing students throughout the week between class meetings, storing URLs and other references, and for assigning interactive homework assignments such as participating in an online chat or threaded discussion.

-4. Videoconferencing: A videoconferencing course provides delivery through the Videoconferencing classrooms located on the main campus or other UWF instructional sites, and linking through video or web conferencing platforms out to the virtual video classroom for students who access via their computer.
+- Videoconferencing: A videoconferencing course provides delivery through the videoconferencing classrooms located on the main campus or other University instructional sites, and linking through video or web conferencing platforms out to the virtual video classroom for students who access via their computer.

 Instructional Methods